About the MSW Degree

 Cal U’s graduate Counselor Education and Social Work Programs are the recipients of a $1.9 million Health Resources & Services Administration (HRSA) Behavioral Health Workforce Education and Training (BHWET) program grant.
-The purpose of this program is to prepare Cal U students work in rural and medically underserved communities with a focus on mental and behavioral health.
+The purpose of this program is to prepare Cal U students to work in rural and medically underserved communities with a focus on mental and behavioral health.
 Our mission is to collaboratively educate, train, and provide services that will benefit the health and health equity of the underserved and vulnerable people in our community by producing quality behavioral health professionals for the region’s workforce.
 This program allows students to apply for an opportunity to receive a $10,000 stipend, while completing their required practicum or field experience.

 Students accepted into the graduate Clinical Mental Health Counseling, School Counseling, or Social Work programs are eligible to apply for the grant before completing their programs practicum or field experience.